-- 2.8 Leaving school early during the day - Pupils are not allowed to leave the site during the school day, unless accompanied by a member of staff or their known parent/carer; or to attend a school visit, an off-site scheduled lesson, or a sporting fixture. - If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they are required to sign out at the School Office.
-Where there are known medical appointments, parents should notify the school in advance.

-2.9 Requests for absence from parent/carer(s)

-- Schools, not parents, authorise absence.
+- 2.8 Leaving school early during the day - Pupils are not allowed to leave the site during the school day, unless accompanied by a member of staff or their known parent/carer; or to attend a school visit, an off-site scheduled lesson, or a sporting fixture.
+(Insert here if there are known legitimate exceptions to this and if off-site for example at break or lunch times, give details of signing out system in school, and how this is monitored by staff, include specific arrangement for sixth form) - If a pupil has to leave the school during the day for illness or a parent is required to collect them for a medical appointment, they are required to sign out at the School Office.
+Where there are known medical appointments, parents should notify the school in advance. - 2.9 Requests for absence from parent/carer(s) - Schools, not parents, authorise absence.
 Requests to the school for granting permission for leave of absence to a pupil during term time must be made in writing in advance directly to the Head.
 The Head is only able to authorise leave of absence where exceptional circumstances relate to the application.
 Authorised leave is unlikely to be granted for the purpose of a family holiday. - We ask that parents make contact with the school when a child is going to be absent for ill health reasons in order that the school can keep records updated and, importantly, so that the school can be kept informed of their progress to full health and anticipated return date.
 If necessary, the school may ask for medical evidence of any illness.
-We expect any absence for illness to be evidenced by a note from the parent/carer(s) as soon as possible. - An absence is classified as unauthorised if a child is away from school without the permission of the Head in advance.

-2.10 Persistent absentees
+We expect any absence for illness to be evidenced by a note from the parent/carer(s) as soon as possible.

+- An absence is classified as unauthorised if a child is away from school without the permission of the Head in advance. - 2.10 Persistent absentees